gregfrazier/team-member-picker/README.md

 ![Example](sample.png)

 ## Usage
+- Open file in browser.
+Since it's self-contained, it can be opened locally or hosted somewhere without CORS issues.
 - Create a roster file (see roster creation below) as a template
 - Choose the file in the file picker to install
     - Uses local cache within the browser.
 It retains after the session is over, but is unique to the name of the file in your OS or host (in most browsers.)